Daimler says strategy review may result in legally separate entities

 1 Min Read

-FRANKFURT (Reuters) - German lorry and cars maker Daimler (DAIGn.DE) on Wednesday said it is reviewing its company structure and may legally separate some divisions if it helps to make the company more "customer focused", Chief Financial Officer Bodo Uebber said.
+FRANKFURT, July 26 (Reuters) - German truck and cars maker Daimler on Wednesday said it is reviewing its company structure and may legally separate some divisions if it helps to make the company more "customer focused", Chief Financial Officer Bodo Uebber said.

 "It is about realising growth potential," Uebber said in a call with journalists to discuss second-quarter results.